ihateskilly/EzFix/README.md

 This project was created by:
-Ahmed abdelfattah saad ibrahem
+Ahmed abdelfattah saad ibrahem,
-Khaled ibrahem abdelmonem
+Khaled ibrahem abdelmonem,
-Khaled ayman elwan
+Khaled ayman elwan,
 Under the supervision of the professor : Ibrahem elawady - Assiut national university